 Compact small desk for tight spaces

-Whether your space is a corner or a larger room and you don’t want your desk to make your home feel too much like an office, this white writing desk Affiliate link does the trick by looking stylish and minimalist and doubling as a place to put your plants!
+Whether your space is a corner or a larger room and you don’t want your desk to make your home feel too much like an office, this white writing desk does the trick by looking stylish and minimalist and doubling as a place to put your plants!

 Get a laptop stand

 What’s a laptop stand?
 Well, it’s the solution to having an ergonomic desk setup for anyone who finds that they’re craning their neck downward to look at a laptop screen.
-Boost up your laptop with a Roost laptop stand Affiliate link – it can fold up for travel, in case you plan to head out to a city for working remotely.
+Boost up your laptop with a Roost laptop stand – it can fold up for travel, in case you plan to head out to a city for working remotely.

 Slim minimalist Apple keyboard

-The Apple Magic Keyboard Affiliate link is strong enough to be a durable home office product and elegant enough to blend in with a white desk or white minimalist aesthetic.
+The Apple Magic Keyboard is strong enough to be a durable home office product and elegant enough to blend in with a white desk or white minimalist aesthetic.
 Use it with the Roost laptop stand for an all-in-one ergonomic laptop setup at home.

 Ergonomic external mouse